gonstoll/custom_wordpress_theme/README.md

 From the theme folder, run `npm install` to install all dependencies.

 ### Development
 From the theme folder, run `npm start` to serve on dev mode.
 This will serve up the website on `http://localhost:3000/custom_wordpress_theme`.
-Make the repository folder is on the root of the `htdocs` folder, and the Server environment is running.
+To see it work, put the repository folder into the WordPress `themes` folder.
+Make sure the WordPress folder is on the root of the `htdocs` folder, and the Server environment is running.

 ### Build for production
 Run `npm run build` to bundle it for production.

-This theme has support for:
+#### This theme has support for:

 * Thumbnails